Generic Name and Formulations:

 Hypersensitivity to hamster or mouse proteins.

 Treatment should be supervised by physician.
-Risk of thrombotic events in patients with known risk factors or an excessive rise in FVIII levels; monitor.
+Risk of thromboembolic events in patients with known risk factors or an excessive rise in FVIII levels; monitor, give prophylaxis if clinically indicated.
 Discontinue immediately if severe allergic reactions occur.
-Ineffectiveness may indicate antibody formation; monitor and consider alternative therapy.
+Monitor plasma VWF:RCo, FVIII, and inhibitors to VWF and/or FVIII (if suspected).
 Pregnancy.
 Nursing mothers.

 Single-use vials—1 (w. diluent, supplies)